googlearchive/backbonefire/README.md

       firebase: "https://<your-namespace>.firebaseio.com"
     });

-Any models added to the collection, will be synchronized to the provided Firebase.
+Any models added to the collection will be synchronized to the provided Firebase.
 Any other clients using the Backbone binding will also receive `add`, `remove` and `changed` events on the collection as appropriate.